WINGFO-HQ/Nadfun-Snipe/README.md

 1. Load your wallet from the private key
 2. Start monitoring for new token launches
 3. Automatically purchase new tokens as they are detected
-4. Monitor token prices and sell according to your take profit/stop loss settings

 ## Project Structure